MasterMind-404/pyxhook_keylog/README.md

   * Then it's been alter to send the logs to your email every minute (you can      change this).

 # INSTALLATION
-  1. Clone it: git clone https://github.com/MasterMind-404/pyxhook_keylog.git
+  1. Clone it: 'git clone https://github.com/MasterMind-404/pyxhook_keylog.git'
-  2. Requirements: pip install -r requiremets.txt
+  2. Requirements: 'pip install -r requiremets.txt'
-  3. Run it: python pyxhook_keylog.py
+  3. Run it: 'python pyxhook_keylog.py'
   4. Usage: Type some keystrokes then press Control(ctrl) + C for Keyboard          interrupt.